Nanoteck137/Mass/NOTES.md

         1. If Unresolved then set state to resolving, and start resolving
         2. If resolved, return resolved data
         3. If resolving, loop, error

+# Random thoughts
+Decls need a fully qualified name
+    Resolver to provide this???

+Mapping name to LLVMValue in code generator
+    Map the fully qualified name to the generated value??

+Packages:

+Compile Unit:
+All decls from a single file

+Package Class:

+List of the compile units

+List Symbols of Exported Symbols from the compile units This should be generated from the resolver